plusls/lls-manager/README.md

 # lls-manager

-A velocity plugin to manager server, such as whitelist, chatbridge, remenber last server, offline auth.
+A velocity plugin to manage server, such as whitelist, chatbridge, remenber last server, offline auth.

 ## Command